-A: Our voting securities consist of common stock ("Common Stock"), of which 44,174,731 shares were outstanding on the record date, and Series A Convertible Participating Perpetual Preferred Stock (the "Series A Preferred Stock"), of which 268,917 shares were outstanding on the record date.
+- A: Our voting securities consist of common stock ("Common Stock"), of which 44,174,731 shares were outstanding on the record date, and Series A Convertible Participating Perpetual Preferred Stock (the "Series A Preferred Stock"), of which 268,917 shares were outstanding on the record date.
 Holders of our Common Stock and Series A Preferred Stock are entitled to vote at the Annual Meeting in connection with the matters set forth in this Proxy Statement.
-A list of stockholders entitled to vote at the Annual Meeting will be available for inspection at Synchronoss' principal executive offices at 200 Crossing Boulevard, Bridgewater, New Jersey for the ten-day period prior to the Annual Meeting.

-Q: How do I vote at the Annual Meeting?

-A: Stockholder of Record: Shares Registered in Your Name

-If, on April 12, 2021, your shares were registered in your name with the Company's transfer agent, American Stock Transfer & Trust Company, then you are a stockholder of record and may vote at the Annual Meeting or vote by proxy.
+A list of stockholders entitled to vote at the Annual Meeting will be available for inspection at Synchronoss' principal executive offices at 200 Crossing Boulevard, Bridgewater, New Jersey for the ten-day period prior to the Annual Meeting. - Q: How do I vote at the Annual Meeting? - A: Stockholder of Record: Shares Registered in Your Name transfer agent, American Stock Transfer & Trust Company, then you are a stockholder of record and may vote at the Annual Meeting or vote by proxy.
 Whether or not you plan to attend the Annual Meeting, we urge you to vote by proxy on the Internet or via telephone as instructed below or submit your proxy card to ensure your vote is counted.